 - Alphabet and dictionary skills – games help students who struggle with alphabetical order.

-- Underlying skills – the variety of games means students meet the same words in many different contexts.
-This ‘overlearning’ helps words and concepts stick.
+- Allowing ‘overlearning’ but also developing underlying skills – the variety of games means that students meet the same words in many different contexts and never get tired of going over the same information.

 - Multi-sensory – students use their voice as well as their eyes and ears, and develop their keyboard skills at the same time.